CPAN-Security/security.metacpan.org/_blog/2026-01-10-CPANSec-Retrospective-2025.md

 GDT delivered a coherent stack of modules to support SBOM generation in the CycloneDX format:

-At the core is [SBOM::CycloneDX](https://metacpan.org/dist/SBOM-CycloneDX), a library that allows programmatic creation and manipulation of CycloneDX SBOM documents, intended to be reused by other tools and integrations.
+At the core is [SBOM::CycloneDX](https://metacpan.org/dist/SBOM-CycloneDX), a library that allows programmatic creation and manipulation of CycloneDX version 1.6 SBOM documents, intended to be reused by other tools and integrations.

 Building on top of that, [App::CPAN::SBOM](https://metacpan.org/dist/App-CPAN-SBOM) provides a command-line interface to generate an SBOM for a CPAN distribution, making SBOM generation immediately accessible to authors and maintainers.